viur-framework/viur-docs/source/training_config.rst

 ---------
 Default salt used for passwords.

-**Don't change.
-It's deprecated and will be removed in a future version.**
+.. deprecated:: 0.8 **Don't change.** Will be removed in a future version.
+Salts are now randomly
+    chosen for each password and stored along with the hash inside the datastore.

 viur.searchValidChars